-Transfer students have a one-time opportunity to enroll in EHS 120 which meets once a week for 50 minutes and is co-taught by an administrator and a current transfer student.
+Transfer students have a one-time opportunity to enroll in EHS 120 which meets once a week for 50 minutes and is co-taught by an administrator and a current student leader.
 It is worth one hour of credit toward graduation and allows you the opportunity to meet and interact with other new transfer students, discover social and academic opportunities on campus and learn about support services that will aid you in your transition into Bradley.
 Please contact the instructor David Trillizio, at firstname.lastname@example.org with questions.

 How do I know if my credit will transfer?